81 UK Small Business Statistics (Updated 2024)

 International Trade Statistics

-Following the UK’s exit from the EU, there is an increased interest on the impact on businesses that trade with the EU.
+Following the UK’s exit from the EU, there is an increased interest on the impact on companies that trade with the EU.

 How many UK businesses trade with the EU?